petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Pagination tab, set a default number of items per page and add a list of defined values from which users can select their preferred number of items to display on a page.](./data-set-views/images/07.png)

-- In the Settings tab, configure your data set view (e.g., set a default visualization mode).
+- Settings tab: configure your data set view (e.g., set a default visualization mode).

    ![In the Settings tab, you can configure your data set view.](./data-set-views/images/08.png)